cncf/clomonitor/docs/dev.md

 clomonitor_apiserver
 ```

 The `apiserver` process launches an http server that serves the web application and the API that powers it.
 Once it is up and running, you can point your browser to [http://localhost:8000](http://localhost:8000) and you should see the CLOMonitor web application.
-Initially there won't be any projects listed on it, but we'll take care of that in the next section.
+Initially, there won't be any projects listed on it, but we'll take care of that in the next section.

 ### Registrar